 Every month, starting at the end of February, we will welcome a talented, new artist-in-residence to the foyer.
 We encourage you to stop and chat as you observe the artist at work.

-Beginning in March, we will run a series of workshops inspired by Australian artists in of media including ceramics, assemblage, painting and sculpture.
-We’ve chosen a really diverse range of some of Australia’s greats to inspire us, including John Olsen and Rosalie Gascoigne.
+Beginning in March, we will run a series of workshops inspired by Australian artists in a range of media including ceramics, assemblage, painting and sculpture.
+We’ve chosen a really diverse group of Australia’s greats to inspire us, including John Olsen and Rosalie Gascoigne.

 February Artist in Residence Ro Geddes

 We’re delighted to have Ro Geddes in the foyer all week until 26 February.
 Make sure you stop and ask him questions or simply observe the artist at work.